damieng/DiskImageManager/README.md

 ### File system

-* Can list a CP/M file system such as used on +3, PCW and CPC.
+* Can list a CP/M file system such as used on +3, PCW and CPC & Tatung Einstein
 * Understands +3 DOS and CPC file headers
-* Experimental binary "File save as..." available from file entry.
+* Binary export/saving available for individual or all files with & without headers

 ### Modification